teonet-co/generator-teonet-webkit/README.md

 ### Clone this project code

-This project uses git sumbmodule, so after cloning this project from git execute next connand:
+This project uses git submodule, so after cloning this project from git execute next command:

     git submodule update --init